Salmon-Computer-Vision/salmon-computer-vision/utils/pi/README.md

 docker pull 546150905175.dkr.ecr.us-west-2.amazonaws.com/kinesis-video-producer-sdk-cpp-raspberry-pi:latest
 ```

-Edit `rtsp_stream_kvs.sh` with the proper credentials and RTSP URL for the substream and place
+Edit `rtsp_stream_kvs.sh` with the proper credentials and place
 this file in `/opt/vc/`

 Setup a `systemctl` service to automatically run it with
 `rtsp-stream-kvs.service`.
+Edit the RTSP URL and stream name and place this
-Place this service file in `/etc/systemd/system/`.
+service file in `/etc/systemd/system/`.

 Enable upon startup and start the service:
 ```bash